GlacialLake/binary-tree-visualization/README.md

 ## usage

+The program needs two things to draw the tree.
+First, you enter the maximum number of nodes that each row can contain (so the program can adjust the node size).
-Non-empty nodes are positive integers, and empty leaves are denoted by '#'.
+Second, you enter the pre-order traversal sequence, where non-empty nodes are positive integers and empty leaves are denoted by '#'.

-For example, if you enter the following input (the first number represents the size of every non-empty node, and the second line is the traversal sequence),
+For example, if you give the following input,

 > 32